Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 • Establishes security objective-based requirements instead of rigid one-to-one hardware/software assumptions.

-• Seeks comments on eliminating the Technical Feasibility Exception (TFE) program, which has often been used as an administrative exception for requirements difficult to implement in virtualized environments.
+• Seeks comments on eliminating the Technical Feasibility Exception (TFE) program, which has often been used as a “release valve” for requirements difficult to implement in virtualized environments.

 Commissioner Q&A